|The Realm of Ricketts||

 This initial unit teaches the methodology of close analysis of text.
 Students learn various poetic forms as well as rhetorical devices and tropes.

-Philosophical Approach, Shift, Speaker, Schemes of Construction, Poetic forms (Ode, Ballad, Elegy, etc.), Purpose, Tone, Anaphora, Epistrophe, Antithesis, Chiasmus (Antimetoble), Ambiguity, Complexity, Mood, etc., and film techniques.
+Philosophical Approach, Shift, Speaker, Schemes of Construction, Poetic forms (Ode, Ballad, Elegy, etc.), Purpose, Tone, Anaphora, Epistrophe, Antithesis, Antimetoble, Ambiguity, Complexity, Mood, etc., and film techniques.

-Three timed writes, one blog, Poetry Film, Personal Statement, Original Poetry
+Three timed writes, two online discussions, Poetry Film, Personal Statement, Original Poetry

 Unit 2, Drama: